 Regardless of how you arrive at Tulum Airport when departing – whether by private car, taxi, or ADO bus – you’ll be dropped off on the lower level.
 You’ll need to go inside the terminal – the only terminal – and take the escalator upstairs to be on the departure level.
 As of January 2025, the automated check-in kiosks were not working, so ensure you either check in ahead of time to receive a mobile boarding pass or arrive a bit earlier to check in at the desks.

 Once you have your boarding pass ready and checked your bags, you’ll see where to enter for security checks.
-Note that there are two entrances to security, and the signs make it seem like you have to choose the side that corresponds to your gate.
+Note that there are two security entrances, and the signs make it seem like you have to choose the side corresponding to your gate.
 However, in reality, it doesn’t matter which side you pick, so choose the side with the shortest line.

 INM Desk for Mexican Foreign Residents